carpentries/instructor-training/_episodes/23-checkout.md

     2. Proof-read a lesson and add a new issue describing something to be improved.
     3. Provide substantive feedback on an existing issue or pull request.
 2. Take part in a [discussion session][discussion] with experienced instructors.
-3. Prepare a full Carpentries workshop to teach, then perform a 5-minute [live coding demo][demo] of content chosen from that lesson by the session lead.
+3. Prepare to teach a full Carpentries lesson (i.e. the content of one lesson repository).
+Then perform a 5-minute [live coding demo][demo] for that lesson starting at a point chosen by the session lead.

 [This page]({{ page.root }}/checkout/) explains the procedure in detail.
 There's also a [helpful checklist](http://www.datacarpentry.org/checkout/)